Why Do We Need Warm-up? A Theoretical Perspective: Acknowledgements

-Foivos Alimisis, Rustem Islamov, and Aurelien Lucchi acknowledge the financial support of the Swiss National Foundation, SNF grant No 207392.
+Foivos Alimisis, Rustem Islamov, and Aurelien Lucchi acknowledge the financial support of the Swiss National Foundation, SNF grants No 207392 and 223031.
 The authors thank Eduard Gorbunov for fruitful discussions, which allowed us to improve the work.